#10: Alexandra Schieren – How PR can change your life in motorsport

 Q7 – Who are the most troublesome people to work with?

 I only work with people I get a good feeling with.
 This freedom allows me to be picky.
 I’ve been very lucky.

 Q8 – PR has many facets – how do you manage it?

-Each client’s have different needs.
+Each client has different needs.
 It’s about managing their needs.
-There are different elements – company elements, sponsoring events, SM etc.
+There are different elements – company elements, sponsoring events, SM, etc.

 Q9 – Where do you get fulfillment from?

 When they are happy.
 Managing a successful event.
 And then it’s also about the journalists picking up on your stories.
 It’s hard to know if the circuit got attention directly because of your work.